peteroupc/peteroupc.github.io/filenames.md

 The issue of normalization can come into play if an application supports internationalized file names.

 The string returned by `MakeFilename` is normalized using Unicode normalization form C (NFC) (see the [PeterO.Text.NormalizerInput](https://peteroupc.github.io/MailLib/docs/PeterO.Text.NormalizerInput.html) class for details).
-Although most file systems preserve the normalization of file names, there is one notable exception: The HFS Plus file system (on macOS before High Sierra) stores file names using a modified version of normalization form D (NFD) in which certain code points are not decomposed, including all base + slash code points, which are the only composed code points in Unicode that are decomposed in NFD but not in HFS Plus's version of NFD.
-If the filename will be used to save a file to an HFS Plus storage device, it is enough to normalize the return value with NFD for this purpose (because all base + slash code points were converted beforehand by MakeFilename to an alternate form).
+Although most file systems preserve the normalization of file names, there is one notable exception: The HFS Plus file system (on macOS before High Sierra and on at least the iOS versions released in 2016 or earlier) stores file names using a modified version of normalization form D (NFD) in which certain code points are not decomposed, including all base + slash code points, which are the only composed code points in Unicode that are decomposed in NFD but not in HFS Plus's version of NFD.
+If the file name will be used to save a file to an HFS Plus storage device, it is enough to normalize the return value with NFD for this purpose (because all base + slash code points were converted beforehand by MakeFilename to an alternate form).
 See also Apple's Technical Q&A "Text Encodings in VFS" and Technical Note TN1150, "HFS Plus Volume Format".

 ### Directory Names